moccelli/moccelli.github.io/_pages/eu-projects.md

 ---
 layout: page
-title: projects
+title: EU projects
-permalink: /projects/
+permalink: /eu-projects/
-description: A growing collection of your cool projects.
+description: Submitted European Projects.
 ---

+This is a selection of the most important and recent European Projects I have managed and worked on.
+You can find further details on every single page project.

 {% for project in site.projects %}